openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Discovery
 ---------

-Discovery of the contract exchange service extension is achieved via the mechanism described in [OpenID.authentication2.0] (specs@openid.net, OpenID Authentication 2.0 - Final, August 2007.).
-The attribute exchange namespace "http://openid.net/srv/cx/1.0/#" MUST be listed as /xrds/xrd/Service/Type element in the XRDS discovery document or /xrd/Link/rel element in the XRD 1.0 discovery document.
-The discovered XRDS MUST have an XRD/CanonicalID and XRD/ds:Signature.
-All of the party involved MUST publish an XRD.
+Discovery of the contract exchange service extension is achieved via the mechanism described in [OpenID.authentication2.0] (specs@openid.net, OpenID Authentication 2.0 - Final, August 2007.).

+The contract exchange namespace "http://openid.net/srv/cx/1.0/#"  MUST be listed as /xrds/xrd/Service/Type element in the XRDS discovery document or
+/xrd/Link/rel element in the XRD 1.0 discovery document.

+The discovered XRDS MUST have an XRD/CanonicalID.
+Also a XRDS document MUST be signed using XML Signature and have a XRD/ds:Signature element in it.

+All of the party involved, including Relying Parties, MUST publish an XRD.

 .. note::